 Now I am a creature of habit and this flow works really well for me.
 Not only do I have my week mapped out in front of me.
 I also have clear tasks for the week.
 Sometimes a few extra sneaky ones appear.
 That’s ok.
 But I number my tasks, highlight what I am currently working on or need to do urgently and then I move on to the next.

 Click the link below to get my FREE Printable Weekly planner that every entrepreneur needs on their desk each week.
 It has a checklist of must do items plus loads of space for you to write down your list of thing to do for the week.
+It is a part of the Entrepreneurs Toolkit.

 I would love to hear more about how you plan out your week, drop me a comment below.